Bishop Challoner Teaching School Alliance

 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.

 An undergraduate Honours degree at 2:2 or above from a UK higher education institution, or a recognised equivalent, in a relevant subject.
-This can be pending if you are still studying at University.

 Personal qualities we are looking for include: